pnp/cli-microsoft365/docs/docs/cmd/pa/app/app-remove.md

 ## Remarks

 By default, the command will try to remove a Power App.
-As Maker you are able to delete the Power Apps you own, as Administrator you are also able to delete Power Apps from other users.
+As maker, you are able to delete the Power Apps you own.
+As administrator, you are also able to delete Power Apps from other users.

 If you want to remove a model-driven Power App you Administrator permissions.